theupdateframework/taps/tap6.md

 consumers.
 However, clients that do not support it and are used to sign and publish a new metadata are at risk to strip the field from the metadata.
-This will happen in at least the Notary and go-tuf implementations due to their use of concrete types with defined fields to parse retrieved JSON data.
+This will happen in at least the Notary and go-tuf implementations due to their use of concrete types with defined fields to parse retrieved metadata data.

 # Augmented Reference Implementation